conservationtechlab/dencam/README.md

 On the Camera Preview Page, the same second button will toggle between the full resolution camera view and a one-to-one pixel view intended to aid in focusing the camera (the camera is focused manually).

+# Dencam Pages

+The Dencam user interface has 5 pages, which are traversed using the top button.
+Each page is displaying information designated to itself.
+(i.e. Solar Display Page displays information recieved from Sun Saver)

+## Networking Information Page

+This page displays Raspberry Pi username, wLan0 IP address, and the name of the wifi signal it is connected to.

+## Recording Status Page

+Displays the current number of video recordings saved and stores, the file directory they are currently being stored to, the amount of available storage, time stamp, and a countdown for the recording to start.

+## Solar Display Page

+This page displays data recieved from the SunSaver decive in realtime.
+Currently it displays Battery Voltage(V), Array Voltage(V), Charge current(A), Load current(A), Ah charge(Daily)(Ah), and
+Ah load(Daily)(Ah).

+## Camera Preview Page

+Displays timestamp and current feed of the Camera, note this feed is not necessarily being recorded.

+## Blank page with screen illumination disabled

+Is a blank page that displays no information, mainly used as a background for the Camera Preview Page.

 ## Setting up DenCam to run on boot